doktorbanana/MetaHuman/README.md

   jupyter lab
   ```

   (If you are not familiar with all of this, you can find a more detailed and very good explanation here: https://capital-g.github.io/musikinformatik-sose2021/docs/course-info/setup.html.
-Just replace https://github.com/capital-G/musikinformatik-sose2021.git in the first step with https://github.com/doktorbanana/MetaHuman.git You can skip the SuperCollider installattion)
+Just replace https://github.com/capital-G/musikinformatik-sose2021.git in the first step with https://github.com/doktorbanana/MetaHuman.git You can skip the SuperCollider installation)

   You should now see seven different Notebooks in your browser (Notebooks 0-6).
 You can go through the code and our documentation.
 Start with Notebook "0 Preface".
   If you are only interested in the result you can skip notebooks 1-5 and jump to Notebook 6.